cube-js/cube/examples/amcharts/README.md

-# Open Source Analytics for Slack
+# Slack Vibe

-## How to Run

-To start the Cube.js server with data imported from your Slack export ZIP file, run `npm start path-to-slack-export-file.zip`.
-Data will be imported into an embedded SQLite database and stored into `db.sqlite`.
+Data is put into the `db.sqlite` file used by an embedded SQLite database.
 Remove this file to re-import the data.